Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 Veloxboard is an internal briefing surface.
 With main purpose being to auto-generate summary for each client brand that answers the standard question in a consistent format.

+## The Problem Being Solved

+Today, when someone asks "how is our marketing performing across channels right now, and where should we focus?" — the answer requires one person to manually log into multiple tools, pull numbers, and stitch together a response.
+It takes too long, looks different every time depending on who does it, and if that person is busy, the question just goes unanswered.

+VeloxBoard fixes this by making the answer automatic, consistent, and available to anyone on the team in under 60 seconds — without changing how the team currently works.

 Primary User: The Internal Analyst / Account Manager

 The primary users are not the clients but the technical staffs.
 Incorporating a client based model in V1 would lead to second layer design in the model that distracts from the core problem.